Essential information to help you meet our revalidation requirements

 Role of appraisers and responsible officers

-25 Responsible officers and their revalidation teams can advise you on local processes in place to help you to collect your supporting information.
+25 Responsible officers, their revalidation teams, and employing or contracting organisations can advise you on local processes in place to support you to collect your supporting information.

 26 Your appraiser can offer advice on how you can meet the requirements for your revalidation and signpost appropriate resources to help you.
 However it is your responsible officer who makes the recommendation about whether or not you have met the requirements.
-Most organisations have local appraisal guidance which will help you meet our requirements.
+Most organisations have local appraisal guidance which will provide additional guidance on meeting our requirements.

 27 Your appraisal should be with an appropriately appointed and trained appraiser.

-28 Your designated body must support you to access an appraisal.
+28 Your designated body must support you to access a whole practice appraisal

 30 If you do not have a connection to a designated body or suitable person and cannot access an appraiser through your employer or through the organisation with whom you have a contract to provide medical services, you must identify an appraiser who meets our criteria.
 We do not require your appraiser to be from the same specialty as you.

 31 If you do not have a connection to a designated body or suitable person, and therefore have to give us an annual return, we can advise you on how you can meet our requirements of revalidation if you are unsure.

 1General Medical Council: Leadership and management for all doctors guidance and Effective Clinical Governance

 32 Every licensed doctor must take part in revalidation including doctors who are in training.
 If you are a doctor in a UK training programme, your postgraduate dean will be your responsible officer.

 33 Your responsible officer will make a revalidation recommendation for you based on your Annual Review of Competence Progression (ARCP).
 You do not need to collect any supporting information from your training programme posts other than what is required for your ARCP, as the ARCP process takes into account our requirements for revalidation.
 You must comply with ARCP or other programme requirements as long as you are in training.